A Short History of SWLS

 Including journals, books, audio-visual, and other resources are maintained at SWLS Headquarters to aid the librarians and their staff with program planning, materials selection, and self-education.

-Services are coordinated by system consultants.
-These include Summer Library Program workshops, Continuing Education opportunities, grant writing assistance, program planning, and project development.
+Coordinated by system consultants, include Summer Library Program workshops, Continuing Education opportunities, grant writing assistance, program planning, and project development.

 Provides consulting and computer support for all 28 SWLS member public libraries (plus two branches).
 Twenty-seven of the 28 belong to NETSouthwest and share VERSO, a web-based, automated circulation system managed by SWLS.